High Prolactin Level Symptoms & Solutions

 What Is Prolactin and What Is a Normal Prolactin Level?

-Prolactin is a hormone released by the pituitary gland in your brain (although the uterus, breasts, and immune cells also produce it).
+Prolactin1 is a hormone released by the pituitary gland in your brain (although the uterus, breasts, and immune cells also produce it).
 It's best known for promoting milk production in pregnant and nursing mothers.

-However, prolactin also has other important roles in your body, and both women and men make it.
+However, prolactin also has other important roles in your body2, and both women and men make it.
 It helps to regulate immune system function, plays a role in the stress response, and helps to control the production of other hormones.

 Usually, your prolactin levels rise while you're pregnant and help you produce milk after delivery.
 Prolactin then drops when lactation is no longer needed.

-Normal prolactin levels for women or people with menstrual cycles who aren't pregnant are typically less than 25 ng/mL.
+Normal prolactin levels5 for women or people with menstrual cycles who aren't pregnant are typically less than 25 ng/mL.
 If it's greater than that, and especially if prolactin levels are consistently high, it can indicate a problem.

 Higher than normal prolactin levels (called hyperprolactinemia) are relatively common and can be caused by several factors (as you'll learn about below).